 If you have found a number of brokerages who you think suit your circumstances, it’s wise to choose one to progress your case, rather than working with multiple brokers.
 Not every broker will understand your situation in the same way; some things are subjective, others are open to interpretation.
 Therefore, there are many contrasting ways in which applications can be presented, and there are different people to speak to within individual banks.

 Banks are, as you may know, political places.
 They need to be presented with the proposal and the solution but they are easily spooked by too much, the wrong or conflicting information.
 This means that if a lender is presented with:

 - Different descriptions of your intentions for the property

 - A credit report showing multiple recent searches against you

 It is entirely possible that they will either run a mile, refuse to work on the case anymore, interpret the facts unfavourably or, in extreme circumstances, suspect fraudulent activity.
-The latter is especially true of online processing where two applications with slightly different income details for example could set off anti-fraud software.
+The latter is especially true of online processing where two applications with slightly different income details could set off anti-fraud software, for example.

 In effect, this could ruin your chances of securing any finance from the lender or, at least, slow down the process until the confusion is resolved.

 Presentation is key

 In the current market, how a case is presented to a lender is almost as important as the facts of the application.
 Lenders are busy and time is limited, so the ability to think and decipher is in short supply.
 As such, lenders need a solution, rather than a problem.